fbpx

 The TOFU stage is also often called the awareness phase.

 Blog posts are the most popular type of content for raising awareness.
-Only when the visitors come to your blog will you be able to convert them to the deeper stages of your sales funnel.
+Only when the visitors come to your blog you will be able to convert them to the deeper stages of your sales funnel.

-Top of the funnel content serves to educate and inform the reader, not to sell them something.
+Top-of-the-funnel content serves to educate and inform the reader, not to sell them something.

 Middle of the Funnel (MOFU)